-It took me a few months, but I’ve really made progress with my knitting!
-With patience, I have arrived at a point where I can 1) learn new techniques relatively easily (at least with straight needles), and 2) finally knit evenly!
+It took me a long time to be happy with the progress I was making with my knitting.
+With patience, I have arrived at a point where I can learn new techniques relatively easily and finally get my stitches to look even.
 The second one is the most exciting.
 All it took was practice.
 A lot of practice.

 The biggest help was to get away from scarves, as well as bulky yarns and needles.
 Finding patterns that were quick, cute, and useful played a huge role in this.

 Challenging yourself is a great way to learn and keep yourself motivated!
 So I’ve collected some patterns that helped me.

 These patterns are listed in order of difficulty.
 Start from the beginning and once you’ve mastered that pattern, move to the next.
 I recommend not going out of order unless you’ve already done a similar pattern.
 You may feel that the learning curve is a little steep at times, but it will be worth it.

 A quick tip for success: don’t judge the way your pattern is turning out until you’re 5-10 rows in.
 Just ignore how it looks and keep going.
 It will come together. 🙂